London, 22 November 2008

 The first couple of weeks at Akron were easy and pleasant.
 People were helpful and taking care of me as I arrived alone.
 It all seemed a bit incredible and surreal… From the sheer idea of studying abroad (and not only abroad but in the US!), through the application process that involved lots of travelling around Poland, bureaucratic form filling and multiple exams, to the plane trip itself which started at 3 am and took 24 hours before I finally arrived at Akron-Canton airport!
 I was never so tired in my life and never as alert at the same time, trying not to get lost at various airports, asking people for directions with my broken English.

-Despite difficulties dealing with the new reality, I had an excellent cross country season, still running on batteries charged up during my 20 years growing up in Poland.
+Despite difficulties dealing with the new reality, I had an excellent cross country season, still running on batteries charged up during my 20 years growing up in Poland on my Mum’s good food.
 I qualified for the NCAAs Cross Country Championships in November 2002 and had a great race despite an unsatisfying 49th place.
 Then, the indoor track season started, and soon after the outdoor season, with a measly two-week rest in between.
 Distance runners have a rough ride having to practice and compete August through June, leaving little time to recuperate before preparing for the next season.
 My outdoor 2003 season was also good, with a 10km personal best of 34:30 at Penn Relays — my only, but special PB that season.
 (Perhaps, if we had more opportunities to compete in quality distance races as opposed to attending meets where we could score the most points as a team in all various distances — this translates to budget allowance the following year — there would have been more BPs for me and all of the distance team; this is what ultimately matters most to a runner…).
 I qualified for the NCAA Outdoor Track & Field Championships in 10km, but by June, I developed a chronic groin injury from running around the track always in the same direction (10km is 25 laps!).
 I continued to train and went to the NCAAs.
 Nineteen minutes into the race, my groin cramped up badly, I dropped out and was taken off the track.